cockroachdb/docs/src/current/v23.1/goldengate.md

     TABLE OGGADM1.testtable;
     ~~~

-1. Back in the GGSCI terminal, run the following and start the Extract service:
+1. In the GGSCI terminal, run the following and start the Extract service.

     {% include_cached copy-clipboard.html %}
     ~~~ shell